MouseLand/rastermap/README.md

 ### System requirements

 Linux, Windows and Mac OS are supported for running the code.
-For running the graphical interface you will need a Mac OS later than Yosemite.
+For running the graphical interface in Mac, you will need a Mac OS later than Yosemite.
 At least 8GB of RAM is recommended to run the software.
 16GB-32GB may be required for larger datasets.
 The software has been heavily tested on Windows 10 and Ubuntu 20.04 and less well-tested on Mac OS.
 Please open an [issue](https://github.com/MouseLand/rastermap/issues) if you have problems with installation.

 ### Instructions